A Welcome Message from the Director

-As the Director of the Center for Conflict Management I invite you to drop in any time and check out the core required course that I teach: Law, Mediation, and Violence.
-My goal is to create a program in the Center that meets your educational needs, prepares you for life after graduation, and inspires you to take on the life-long challenge of learning better ways to transform, prevent, resolve, or reduce the harms associated with conflicts—from interpersonal to international.
+As the Director of the Center for Conflict Management I invite you to explore what the center offers.
+My goal is to create a program in the Center that meets your educational needs, prepares you for life after graduation, and inspires you to take on the life-long challenge of learning about conflict and learning better ways to transform, prevent, resolve, or reduce the harms associated with conflicts—from interpersonal to international conflict.

 If you're interested, please drop in to ask any questions you might have.
 We want you to make the Center for Conflict Management your home away from home.
 Join me for coffee or lunch sometime and we can talk about it in as much detail as you like.